-TeachersFirst's Math Resources for Geometry - Grades K-2
+TeachersFirst's Geometry - Grades K-2

 Help your youngest students to understand the basics of geometry.
 Navigate this collection of resources specifically for grades K-2.
 Use these resources to meet the NCTM standards.
 Many of these tools are ideal for use on your interactive whiteboard for group instruction.
 Find topics that relate to the content being taught in your classroom.
 Share these resources with students on your class website.
 Share these tools with families for at-home practice.